For urgent consular assistance call

 If you're travelling through the US, you must also meet US entry and transit requirements.
 This includes transit through Hawaii or another US point of entry.

-Check your visa requirements with a US Embassy or Consulate well before you travel.
+Check your visa requirements with a US Embassy or Consulate before travelling.

 More information: